Casey Becker: Reception

 Since Barrymore was featured so heavily in promotional materials, the character being killed off was a "huge shocker that let the audience know that Scream was a film where all bets were off."
 WhatCulture stated Casey was "the tone-setter for Scream and for the larger Scream franchise."

 In his 2017 book Scream, author Steven West dissects the character, the way she acts in the film, and her appearance, writing "Drew Barrymore's previously exploited sex appeal... is deemphasized [with an] unbecoming bob wig..."

 Writing for Comic Book Resources in January 2022, Renaldo Matadeen stated Casey was "Screams most iconic victim".
 Colliders Robert Brian Taylor called the appearance of Casey and her killing as "the defining point of the franchise."
 The Nerd Stash named Casey's killing as their number one "best kill" of the series.
-Polygon ranked Casey as number 5 on their top 40 Scream characters list, behind Dewey Riley (4), Randy Meeks (3), Sidney Prescott (2), and Gale Weathers (1).
-As the Polygon list was released in 2019, it does not include characters from 2022's Scream film.
+Polygon ranked Casey as number 5 on their top 40 Scream characters list, behind Gale Weathers (1), Sidney Prescott (2), Randy Meeks (3), and Dewey Riley (4).
+As the Polygon list was released in 2019, it does not include characters from 2022's Scream or 2023's Scream VI.

 Accolades for performances

 Barrymore's performance as Casey earned her a nomination for Best Supporting Actress at the 1996 23rd Saturn Awards.
 She lost the award to Alice Krige who played the Borg Queen in Star Trek: First Contact.

 While Graham's part in Scream 2 was a bit part, her performance received positive reviews.
 E!
 News considered her one of the best Scream franchise cameos, and Digital Spy called it a "prominent cameo".
 Giant Freakin Robot called Graham's performance one of her "memorable bit roles".
 The Guardian stated she "...upped her teen-cool stakes [with the] wink-wink role" and that "her talent outshone her co-stars."
-Parade stated along with Tori Spelling (who played Sidney Prescott) and Luke Wilson (who played Billy Loomis), Graham was "wickedly deadpan" in her performance.
+Parade stated along with Tori Spelling (who played Sidney) and Luke Wilson (who played Billy Loomis), Graham was "wickedly deadpan" in her performance.